uselesstechjunks/leetcode/docs/source/math/calc3/calc1.rst

 		.. math:: f'(x)=\lim\limits_{h\to 0}\frac{f(x+h)-f(x)}{h}

 .. warning::
-	We need the point to be inside the open interval because we should be able to create an open ball around it for which the function is defined.
+	We need the point :math:`x` to be inside the open interval because we need to be able to create an open :math:`h`-ball around it and we need the function to be well defined in that region.

 Properties
 ================================================================